Het-thakkar/IDAI1-2505566--HetThakkar/README.md

 - A short `README` (this file) with test screenshots and a `validation_results.json` produced by the app.
 # CoachBot AI — Smart Fitness Assistance

-CoachBot AI is a Streamlit demo that builds structured prompts from athlete inputs and requests coaching guidance from a generative model (Gemini or OpenAI).
-This repository is a scaffold you can extend for research or small demo deployments.

-**Repository name:** workspace

-**Main files**
-- `app.py` — Streamlit application and prompt builder (main entry).
-- `requirements.txt` — Python dependencies.

 # AgroNova — Smart Farming Assistant